 The nature museum includes the two centers listed above, 1.5 miles apart, along with pond, field, and woodland hiking trails.
-Visitors can go on interactive hikes called Discovery Quests ($5) each weekend through the end of November (9am-1pm).
+Visitors can go on interactive self-guided hikes called Discovery Quests ($5) each weekend through the end of November (9am-1pm).
+Saturdays and Sundays there is a 10am nature program at the Outdoor Discovery Center.
 The museum also offers nature exhibits, nature programs for children and adults, an evening speaker series, and a summer nature camp for ages 4-15.
 The Wildlife Education Center houses live native animals.
 Grasshopper Grove, a new nature area especially for kids ages 2-6, is open 9am-4pm weekends at the Outdoor Discovery Center.

 Sterling Forest State Park

 Hours: Dawn to dusk daily.
 Visitor center is open 8am-4:30pm daily.